spidersanghvi/Top-Big-Data-Tech/README.md

 # Top-Big-Data-Tech
-A copy of Bossie Awards 2015 list in a single page
+A copy of Bossie Awards 2015 list related to Big Data and networking in a single page
   - [The best open source big data tools] (#the-best-open-source-big-data-tools) - [Article] (http://www.infoworld.com/article/2982429/open-source-tools/bossie-awards-2015-the-best-open-source-big-data-tools.html)
-  - [The best open source data center and cloud software] (http://www.infoworld.com/article/2982923/open-source-tools/bossie-awards-2015-the-best-open-source-data-center-and-cloud-software.html)
+  - [The best open source data center and cloud software] (#the-best-open-source-data-center-and-cloud-software) - [Article] (http://www.infoworld.com/article/2982923/open-source-tools/bossie-awards-2015-the-best-open-source-data-center-and-cloud-software.html)
-  - [The best open source big data tools] (http://www.infoworld.com/article/2982429/open-source-tools/bossie-awards-2015-the-best-open-source-big-data-tools.html)
   - [The best open source networking and security software] (http://www.infoworld.com/article/2982962/open-source-tools/bossie-awards-2015-the-best-open-source-networking-and-security-software.html)

 ## The best open source big data tools

+How many Apache projects can sit on a pile of big data?
+Fire up your Hadoop cluster, and you might be able to count them.
+Among this year's Bossies in big data, you'll find the fastest, widest, and deepest newfangled solutions for large-scale SQL, stream processing, sort-of stream processing, and in-memory analytics, not to mention our favorite maturing members of the Hadoop ecosystem.
+It seems everyone has a nail to drive into MapReduce's coffin.

   - [Spark](#spark)
   - [Storm](#storm)